Code-Institute-Submissions/the-shamans-cat/README.md

 This is a warning and does not stop the site functioning.
 The fix is beyond the scope of this project.

-On every page I get the following error which has jus started to appear recently.
+On every page I get the following error:
 * DevTools failed to load SourceMap: Could not load content for https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/4.5.2/css/bootstrap.min.css.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE
 * DevTools failed to load SourceMap: Could not load content for https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/4.5.2/js/bootstrap.min.js.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE